spjhon/Doc-Knowledge/knowledge/javascript/glosary.md

 **Iterable** En JavaScript, un iterable es un objeto que puede recorrerse con una estructura de control que espera una colección de valores

 **callbacks** A callback is a function that you write and then pass to some other function.

+**Promises** a core language feature designed to simplify asynchronous programming.